The interview stage is the final stage of the admissions process. We invite approximately 640 applicants to attend an admissions interview in Toronto.

 - You are required to respond to your interview invitation by the date outlined in the e-mail invitation.
 If we do not receive a response by the date indicated, we will make reasonable efforts to contact you by other means (telephone, authorized contact person, etc.).
 Failure to respond to the invitation may result in the cancellation of your application.

-- Applicants requiring accommodation during the virtual interview process must notify the Admissions Office in writing at firstname.lastname@example.org as soon as they have received the invitation to interview.
-All requests for accommodation are considered on a case-by-case basis.
+- Applicants requiring accommodation during the virtual interview process must notify the Admissions Office in writing at email@example.com as soon as they have received the invitation to interview.
+All requests for accommodation during the interview process will be considered on a case-by-case basis.
 Our office will request supporting documentation following the initial review to determine how to best meet their needs during the vMPI process.

 The MPI consists of four independent interviews assessed by four different interviewers.
 Interviewers are closely connected to U of T’s medical community and may include physicians, medical students, residents, health professionals and community members.
 Each interview is approximately 12 minutes in length.